 In the past 7 months, the Reserve Bank has increased the cash rate by 275 basis points.
 That is as fast as any time since the RBA became independent.
 Given the pace of inflation growth, the rises are not wholly without cause, but as policy director, Greg Jericho notes in his Guardian Australia column the main drivers of inflation are now easing, and wages are yet to take off.
 In that case, should the RBA continue to raise rates given it will only slow the economy further?

 Talk is cheap, the saying goes, but decades of neoliberalism and failed trickle-down economics means Australia needs to begin some new and more meaningful conversations about the kind of country we want to be.
-With his inaugural Budget, Treasurer Jim Chalmers began a national conversation on the wellbeing of our country—as distinct from the wellbeing of our economy alone.

 On Wednesday the latest inflation figures showed that in the 12 months to September prices across Australia grew by 7.3% – the fastest rate since 1990.